CityWebConsultants/Iris/readme.md

 # Iris

-Iris is a modular content management system and web application framework built using JavaScript and MongoDB.
+Iris is a modular content management system and web application framework built using Node.js and MongoDB.

 ## Key features